Victoria Sugden: Storylines

 Victoria is heartbroken to learn that Adam has slept with local vet Vanessa Woodfield (Michelle Hardwick), and has impregnated her.
 She goes on a downward spiral, and slaps Vanessa in the street when she sees her.
 The following day, Adam notices Victoria attempting to drive her car, knowing that she has not passed her driving test and does not have a provisional license, and tries to stop her.
 She does not listen, and as she drives off, she runs over Ashley Thomas (John Middleton).
 He appears to be fine, however, he later collapses and is comatose.
 Victoria is terrified she will be imprisoned, so Adam gives her a false alibi.
 However, Ashley's alcoholic ex-wife Laurel (Charlotte Bellamy) drunkenly announces that Ashley has died while in hospital, unaware that he is still comatose.
 Victoria cannot deal with her guilt and hands herself in to the police, and she is arrested.
 She is later released, and is delighted to hear that Ashley is alive.
 Ashley later learns that he now has epilepsy following the accident.
 Adam and Victoria rekindle their relationship and decide to run away and get married, with the help of Aaron.
 Robert and Andy are furious to discover this, but Adam and Victoria leave before they can stop them.
 Victoria is attacked at the scrapyard by Holly Barton's (Sophie Powles) drug dealer, but she fights back.
 A week later, Victoria accidentally sprays Finn after mistaking him as the attacker.

 Victoria is scared to find a man had broken into her Diddy Diner truck, and even more so when the culprit knew her.
 She is shocked but pleased when the man turns out to be Hannah Barton, who had transitioned into a man and went by the name Matty Barton (Ash Palmisciano).
 Matty reveals that Moira was unaccepting about the change and has thrown him out.
 Matty makes the decision to return to Manchester, despite Victoria's offers to allow him to stay with her.
 She drops Matty off at the train station when Cain fails to convince him to stay.
 After being beaten up, Matty decides to come back and stay with Moira at Butler's farm.
 On a night out with her friends, Victoria is raped by Lee Posner (Kris Mochrie).
 She reports the rape to the police, and when his mother Wendy (Susan Cookson) arrives in the village to confront Victoria on what Wendy believes are lies, Victoria begins to leave the house less often.
 Wendy moves to the village with son Luke (Max Parker), she is shocked to recognise him, since the pair have flirted before.
 The two begin a relationship, and although she struggles due to his connection with Lee, the pair begin dating.

+Victoria later begins a relationship with David however this ends in November 2022 when he lies to her over a Speeding Ticket he was given however had put in her name.